Researchers are turning to mummies and human remains to study cancer, hoping it can inform screening and treatments in the future

 “If cancer, such as breast cancer, existed in antiquity with apparently similar prevalence in populations with diverse dietary habits, can we seriously claim that diet can today prevent or mitigate the development of this cancer?” said Retsas.

 By studying different cultures and how prevalent cancer was in them, researchers are hoping to see patterns evolve that can inform our understanding today.
 It could help identify causes of cancer we were unaware of before, or to find genetic or immunological changes that can make people more susceptible to developing tumors.

 “Paleo-oncology may contribute to oncological knowledge through Darwinian medicine, as we can study the evolution of oncogenic pathogens and human vulnerability to cancer over large time spans,” added Kirkpatrick.
 Darwinian medicine looks at how a disease and its host have evolved together, and finding the adaptations both have developed through the ages.

-In a 2007 opinion piece published in Nature Reviews Cancer, Mel Greaves from the Institute of Cancer Research in London argues that studying Darwinian medicine in cancer could help explain why humans are particularly vulnerable to developing tumors, even compared to their closest ape relatives2.
+In a 2007 opinion piece published in Nature Reviews Cancer ( Nat Rev Cancer 2007, 7(3):213-21), Mel Greaves from the Institute of Cancer Research in London argues that studying Darwinian medicine in cancer could help explain why humans are particularly vulnerable to developing tumors, even compared to their closest ape relatives.